Tough Leadership Moments: Are You Really Ready for These? | #LeadMorale

 Hidden employee baggage that pops out.
 How would you handle it?
 The old way of saying “there is no I in team” doesn’t work today.
 What would you do as a leader to address the baggage and keep team performance high?
 Hint: Discuss the issues and listen for the real obstacle.
 The solution is there.

 Challenges to your leadership.
 This can happen for many reasons.
 Listen to what the challengers are saying and not saying.
 If it is leadership style, you can modify yours.
-If it’s jealousy, racism, or sexism, don’t apologize.
+If it’s their jealousy, racism, or sexism, don’t apologize.

 Unforeseen catastrophes.
 Remember you are the leader and your job is to set a course and tap other’s expertise to get there.
 Be open-minded yet not indecisive.